DaniZGit/PoliticsForum/README.md

 # Setup

-Before continuing please first run these 2 commands:
+Before continuing please first run these 2 commands to install all the needed dependencies:

     composer install